Vander-Reis/Vander-Reis/Readme.md

 ## a little about myself

  - I am 21 years old, currently I am studying computer engineering!
-In 2020 "I fall by parachute" in this world of technology, where I really found myself, today I am completely passionate about web development, I love making code, and solving problems.
+In 2020 I fell into this world of technology, where I really found myself.
+Today I am completely passionate about web development, I love making code and solving problems.